Navigating the Future of Federated Recommendation Systems with Foundation Models: Key Challenges and Strategic Solutions

-\item \textbf{Data Security}: The integration of FRS and FM also necessitates the equal consideration of data security.
-Participants may be subjected to malicious attacks, including Member Inference Attacks \cite{nasr2019comprehensive}, Data Reconstruction Attacks \cite{lyu2021novel}, and Poisoning Attacks \cite{tolpegin2020data}, which could compromise the model or alter the data.
-Consequently, ensuring the integrity and confidentiality of data during transmission and storage represents a significant challenge.
-The application of secure multi-party computation (MPC) \cite{byrd2020differentially} can distribute computational tasks among multiple participants, ensuring that no single party can obtain complete data, thereby enhancing security.
-Additionally, blockchain \cite{hai2022bvflemr,guo2023decentralized} can be used to record data access and operation logs, ensuring data integrity and traceability.
-This also helps improve the transparency and security of the system.
+Security threats involve protecting data from malicious attacks or breaches \cite{hasan2023security}.
+While privacy controls who can access and use data, security emphasizes maintaining data integrity and defending against threats such as cyberattacks \cite{nasr2019comprehensive}.
+The integration of FMs into FRSs also necessitates ensuring data security, as participants may be subject to attacks like Member Inference Attacks \cite{nasr2019comprehensive}, Data Reconstruction Attacks \cite{lyu2021novel}, and Poisoning Attacks \cite{tolpegin2020data}, which can compromise model integrity or data quality.

+To ensure data integrity and confidentiality during transmission, secure multi-party computation \cite{byrd2020differentially} can distribute computational tasks among multiple participants, preventing any single party from accessing complete data.
+Additionally, blockchain \cite{hai2022bvflemr,guo2023decentralized} can record data access and operations, enhancing data integrity, traceability, and transparency.